chalk-xx/kernel/tools/README.md

 This directory contains some scripts

-upload.py uploads diffs to codereview.appspot.com for review clean_restart.sh rebuilds a list of bundles specified on the command line,
+`upload.py` uploads diffs to http://codereview.appspot.com for review

-                 rebuilds the application, cleans the previous start and restarts the app server.
+`clean_restart.sh` rebuilds a list of bundles specified on the command line, rebuilds the application, cleans the previous start and restarts the app server. if the list of bundles starts with 'all' it will do a full build.

-                 if the list of bundles starts with 'all' it will do a full build. rebundle.sh rebundles a list of bundles, rebuilding the app runalltests.sh will search for all testall.sh scripts and run them.
+`rebundle.sh` rebundles a list of bundles, rebuilding the app

+`runalltests.sh` will search for all `testall.sh` scripts and run them.

 Doing a Release
 ===============